 Prepare The Fish

 Lightly season the skinless cod fillets on one side with salt and pepper.
-NOTE: The recipe, as written serves 4.
-However, I only cooked TWO pieces of cod for my husband and I, so my photos reflect that.
+NOTE: The full recipe, as written (below) serves 4.
+I only cooked TWO pieces of cod for my husband and I, so my photos reflect that.

 Cod fillets are seasoned with salt and pepper before roasting.